 What is Pediatric Epilepsy?

 Neurons in the brain send out electrical impulses to communicate with each other and with parts of the body.
 These electrical impulses control everything in your body, like movements and your senses.
 When too many neurons send out impulses simultaneously, the brain is overloaded and a seizure occurs.
+This can cause abnormal movements, change in behavior, or loss of consciousness.
 It is not uncommon for a child to have one or two seizures.
 Children with epilepsy, however, have repeated seizures.

 The Epilepsy Center at Children’s Health is a Level 4 Epilepsy Center, providing the highest level of treatment for children with epilepsy.
 We were the first such program in the country to be certified by the Joint Commission, the nation’s preeminent standard-setting accrediting and certifying regulatory body in healthcare.
 Our interdisciplinary medical team has the experience to not only comprehensively diagnose children with this condition, but we remain the area’s only center to perform the most advanced procedures and therapies for the treatment of epilepsy.

 Because this condition affects your child and your family, you will be glad to know we provide care for the whole family, including education and support.

 In addition, the Epilepsy Center works with referring doctors and area Emergency Departments to:

 - Provide seizure safety education programs

 - Expedite appointments in order to get your child evaluated quickly

 What are the different types of Pediatric Epilepsy?

 With this condition, seizures affect the child’s whole brain.
 With generalized epilepsy, a child may experience sustained rhythmic jerking of various parts of the body, muscles that become weak, muscles that tense up rigidly, staring spells or other symptoms.
 Epilepsy with generalized seizure can disappear as a child grows older, or it can be severe and represent a life-long condition.